Krawuul/Krawuul/README.md

 A test project made with a friend during holidays.
 It's a simple and classic rogue like, kills enemies around differents room and gather items to get more powerful.

+I've worked on the player controller and spells, the enemies AI with a custom A* system and items.

 <blockquote>
 <b>Technologies used:</b> Unity, C#, Git<br>